Proven-Paradox/shaper-system/Handbook.md

 > Meanwhile Lydia takes the same Lesson because she expects to be using Scan to find enemy weaknesses a lot and wants to get as much as she can out of said actions.

 ## Step 8: Utility
 Next, you choose one Utility.
 Utilities represent non-combat specializations, giving you a boost to certain Skills or a new option that gives the character broader capabilities off the battlefield.
+You may only choose a Utility with the standard 3 XP cost; Utilities that cost additional XP cannot be taken as your free Utility.

 > Eric decides Eidetic Memory is an easy choice to represent XU-808's computer having perfect memory.
 >